conda/conda/docs/source/dev-guide/deep-dive-install.md

     * Linking (adding a package to the environment)
     * Compiling bytecode (generating the `pyc` counterpart for each `py` module)
     * Adding entry points (generate command line executables for the configured functions)
-    * Adding the JSON records (for each package, a json file is added to `conda-meta/`)
+    * Adding the JSON records (for each package, a JSON file is added to `conda-meta/`)
     * Make menu items (create shortcuts for packages featuring a JSON file under `Menu/`)
     * Remove menu items (remove the shortcuts created by that package)

 It's important to notice that download and extraction happen separately from all the other actions.
 This separation is important and core to the idea of what a `conda` environment is.
-Essentially, when you create a new `conda` environment you are not necessarily _copying_ files over to the target prefix location.
+Essentially, when you create a new `conda` environment, you are not necessarily _copying_ files over to the target prefix location.
 Instead, `conda` maintains a cache of every package ever downloaded to disk (both the tarball and the extracted contents).
 To save space and speed up environment creation and deletion, files are not copied over, but instead they are linked (usually via a hardlink).
-That's why these two tasks are separated in the transaction logic: you don't need to download and extract packages that are already in the cache, you only need to link them!
+That's why these two tasks are separated in the transaction logic: you don't need to download and extract packages that are already in the cache; you only need to link them!

 ```{admonition} Transactions also drive reports